 Swiss Participation to London Design Biennale 2018

-Visit the Swiss section on the London Design Biennale 2018 website.
+Visit the Swiss section on London Design Biennale 2018 website.

-Jamie Allen, Paul Boshears, Julia Freyhoff, Bernhard Garnicnig, Corinne Gisel, Nina Jaeger, Rebekka Kiesewetter, Vanessa Lorenzo, Matthias Maurer, Raphaëlle Mueller, Jakub Straka, Nina Paim, Lukas Popp, Fabian Ritzi, Maximilian Thomann, Kirsty White
+Jamie Allen, Paul Boshears, Morgan Brown, Julia Freyhoff, Bernhard Garnicnig, Corinne Gisel, Fabian Harb, Nina Jaeger, Rebekka Kiesewetter, Kaja Kusztra, Vanessa Lorenzo, Matthias Maurer, Raphaëlle Mueller, Nina Paim, Lukas Popp, Fabian Ritzi, Maximilian Thoman, Kirsty White

 Design coordination & direction: common-interest